by David W. Brown Middletown, RI July 2025

 Especially since the 1990s, there have been Federal and state mandates, and modest funds, to remove or bury safely such contaminants, so that these areas can be re-used or at least not endanger nearby lives.
 The Navy has teams of experienced environmental specialists and contractors who come here to identify where the most serious contaminants are, and to plan and monitor the cleanups.
 They work closely with counterparts from the Environmental Protection Agency, the RI Department of Environmental Management, and health-related agencies.
 These specialists don’t just sit in the comforts of their home offices; much of their work is out there on the actual sites, sloshing around in boots, toting equipment, digging beneath the surfaces, taking measurements, and shaping plans about which spots to attend to first, and in what ways.

+The RAB has been one of my most fulfilling “causes”.
 Genuine friendships among capable, well motivated people are formed at our RAB meetings.
 To take part in these two-hour sessions is a great way for a budding citizen-leader to gain experience in civic interactions.
 And for a young professional to learn first-hand the ins-and-outs of what environmental cleanup specialists do.
 And for a town official or commission member to mesh with the Navy about what can best happen along the west coast of Newport, Middletown or Portsmouth, or on Jamestown’s Gould Island.

-I have found the RAB to be one of my most fulfilling “causes” … have been a member ever since its 1995 founding … was its Community Co-chairman, 2016-21.
 The current Community Co-chairman is Henry Stueber, a retired Navy officer who lives in Newport and well understands neighborhood and shore-area concerns, email hbstueber@comcast.net.
 The Navy Co-chairman, David Dorocz, has long experience as Environmental Director for Naval Station Newport, email david.d.dorocz.civ@us.navy.mil.

 In this web page I have brought together more details about the Navy Newport sites and recent examples of what we learn and do at our Restoration Advisory Board meetings.